MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserCalendarPermission.md

 # Update-MgUserCalendarPermission

 ## SYNOPSIS
-Update the permissions assigned to an existing sharee or delegate, through the corresponding \<b\>calendarPermission\</b\> object for a calendar.
+Update the permissions assigned to an existing share recipient or delegate, through the corresponding \<b\>calendarPermission\</b\> object for a calendar.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaUserCalendarPermission](/powershell/module/Microsoft.Graph.Beta.Calendar/Update-MgBetaUserCalendarPermission?view=graph-powershell-beta)
+This API is available in the following national cloud deployments.

 ## SYNTAX